dkratzert/FinalCif/docs/description.rst

 Some other functions, such as renaming a data block, do not work in multi-CIF mode.
 It is advisable to complete each CIF before creating a multi-CIF.

+A data block can be removed from a multi-CIF by selecting the corresponding block and right-clicking on the data block selector.
+A menu then opens for the function to delete the block.

 .. figure:: pics/multi_cif.png
    :width: 500